American Journal of Health Behavior: Controversy

-In exchange for a $51,000 fee, the 2021 May/June issue of the journal was made available open access and dedicated to studies funded by e-cigarette company Juul that provided results favoring Juul.
+In exchange for a $51,000 fee, the 2021 May/June issue of the journal was made available open access and dedicated to studies funded by e-cigarette company Juul that provided results favoring Juul. $6,500 of the $51,000 fee was designated towards opening these files to the public.
 All of the studies' co-authors were found to be current or former Juul employees or to be affiliated to or under contract with Juul.
+The article suggested that switching from Juul from cigarettes is a positive choice for people that smoke, as well as promoting the use of cigarettes and Juul simultaneously.
+The President for the organization Tobacco-Free Kids, Matthew Myers stressed that research released by tobacco companies cannot be trusted, as he believed that the experiments done by tobacco companies are designed to produce outcomes that will align with the goals of the company, and not in the best interest of people, nor produce unbiased information for the public to use.